Stripes & Ruffles Baby Blanket – Free Crochet Pattern

 Are you looking for a quick and easy to make baby blanket pattern?
 Look no further!
 The Stripes & Ruffles Baby Blanket was designed with the beginner crocheter in mind and makes the perfect baby shower gift.

-But just because it is designed for beginner, it doesn’t mean it has to look basic.
+But just because it is designed for beginners, it doesn’t mean it has to look basic.
 The blanket has beautiful stripes of cluster v stitches and a wide border on which I crocheted the overlapping shells that look like ruffles.
 And it’s all done with single crochet and double crochet stitches!

 And just to make it easier for you, I also created a full video tutorials that guides you step by step on how to crochet your own version of Stripes & Ruffles Baby Blanket.